 It works on the basis of Pareto principles or 80/20 principles which say 20% of causes lead to 80% of problems.
 The most important use of this tool is to separate vital few factors from trivial many factors means it helps improvement project teams to identify and focus on vital few factors.

-In a nutshell, it is used as a prioritization tool that prioritizes the factor which is the most frequent reason for the problem.
+In a nutshell, it is used as a prioritization tool that prioritizes the factor that is the most frequent reason for the problem.
 Eg – Suppose “The problem is – Customer complaints and the project team collected 8 factors (in the form of data) that cause customer complaints.

 To find out which factor is most responsible for customer complaints, they plotted a Pareto chart.
 In the outcome chart shows the team that bad customer support is the most responsible reason for customer complaints out of those 8 factors.